-To all the men – even the self-professed “liberal dudes” – who will read this, and wonder why it bothers women that we are constantly being told to “smile, baby!” by everyone with a fucking penis, even strangers.
+To all the men – even the self-professed “liberal dudes” – who will read this, and wonder why it bothers women that we are constantly being told to “smile, baby!” by men everywhere, even strangers.

 To all the men that will be wondering why this bitch can’t take a compliment.

 To all the men that will think “Gosh, someone doesn’t appreciate being attractive!”